bmezaris/RetargetVid/README.md

 In the *results* directory we include two sub-directories:
 * *smartvidcrop* with the results of our method, and
-* *autoflip* with the results of Google's [AutoFlip](https://google.github.io/mediapipe/solutions/autoflip) method, for you to quickly replicate the results of our paper (see the first citation in Citations section).
+* *autoflip* with the results of Google's [AutoFlip](https://google.github.io/mediapipe/solutions/autoflip) method, for you to quickly replicate the results of our paper (see the first citation in the Citations section).

 The software was implemented in Python 3 and the source code is included in the *retargetvid_eval.py* file of this repository.

 After publishing our IEEE ICIP 2021 paper we introduced four additional changes in our algorithm, to further improve the results reported in this paper.
-The improved algorith is presented in our IEEE ISM 2021 paper.
+The improved algorithm is presented in our IEEE ISM 2021 paper.
 Specifically, the updates reported in our ISM 2021 paper are as follows: First, to speed-up the retargeting process we spatially sub-sample the saliency maps that are fed into the filtering-through-clustering procedure.
 The second update is the introduction of a "focus stability" mechanism in order to reject sudden changes in focus, while the third update is the replacement of the LOESS method employed in the ICIP 2021 paper for time-series smoothing with a Savitzky-Golay filter, since visual inspection of the results for both approaches revealed that the latter yields a smoother crop window movement.
 Finally, we employed an optimized set of parameters.
 To deploy all of the aforementioned updates, call the *sc_init_crop_params* method changing the optional argument *use_best_settings* to True.
 The default settings of the *smartVidCrop.py* script will reproduce the results of our ICIP paper.
 In the following table we report the resulting gain in terms of average IoU across all 6 annotators of the RetargetVid dataset ("mean IoU"; higher values are better) and the ratio of execution time in our test PC to video duration ("t"; lower values are better, and a value lower than 100% indicates faster-than-realtime processing).

 <table>
 <thead>